-Discover the full insider trade history of Heritage Financial CORP, a listed equity based in United States.
-Shares are quoted on US US, under the authority of SEC (Form 4).
-Operating in the Finance & Banking sector, Heritage Financial CORP has recorded 59 public disclosures.
+Track the Heritage Financial CORP stock price and the full management transaction log of the company, a listed equity based in United States.
+Shares are quoted on US US, under the oversight of SEC (Form 4).
+Operating in the Finance & Banking sector, Heritage Financial CORP has logged 59 reports.
 Market capitalisation: €1.1bn.
-The latest transaction was reported on 7 June 2022 (Cession).
-Among the most active insiders: VANCE BRIAN L. The full history is free.
+The latest transaction was disclosed on 7 June 2022 (Cession).
+Among the most active insiders: VANCE BRIAN L. All data is free.

 25 of 59 declarations